Dental Implants 101 - Solid City Smiles - Atlanta, GA

 - The crown – The last step is to put the crown in place.
 The crown is usually made from ceramic and is shaped to look just like a real tooth.

 Previously, patients who were missing teeth had to choose between a fixed bridge and dentures.
 However, these solutions can lead to further complications.
 A bridge can often damage otherwise healthy teeth, and dentures cause deterioration of bone and tissue.
 Within the first five to seven years, there is 30% failure rate among these treatments.
 Dental implants, in this light, are a more sustainable and cost effective solution.

 As periodontists at Solid City Smiles, Drs.
-Gregg Codelli and Daniel Shelby are trained as implant dentists.
+Gregg Codelli and Daniel Shelby are trained as implant dentists in Atlanta and Sandy Springs, GA.
 If you can undergo regular dental work, you are most likely a candidate for dental implant placement.
 In situations where bone loss has occurred or gum disease is present, treatments for these conditions may be required before we can place the tooth implant.
 However, this tooth replacement option will provide you with a lifetime of natural appearance and functionality.